ibexa/documentation-user/docs/commerce/order_management/work_with_orders.md

 Available filters are:

-- Status - Payment status, by default: Pending, Processing, Completed, Cancelled
+- Statuses - multiselect list of order statuses, by default: Pending, Processing, Completed, Cancelled

 !!! note "Order statuses"

     Order statuses visible in the **Status** filter field are defined in the [Order workflow]([[= developer_doc =]]/commerce/order_management/configure_order_management/#order-processing-workflow).

-- Created - date when the order was created
+- Created - a range of dates between which the order was created
 - Client type - either B2B or B2C client
 - Order source - the shop from which the order comes
-- Total value - total value of the order, in a specific currency
+- Total value - a range of values that includes the total value of the order, in a selected currency
 - Currency - the currency in which the order was made

 ![Order list](order_list.png)